VernonGrant/jsn.c/README.md

     // Write the main object to a file. jsn_to_file(main_object, "./data/data_written.json");

-    // Print out the JSON.
+    // Print out the JSON, just for fun. jsn_print(main_object);
-    jsn_print(main_object);

     // We're done, so let's free the used memory.
 We only need to free the